 The 3rd line

-Text: Three people journey together; as a result, their number Sun (decreases) by one.
-One person journeys, which results in obtaining one's friends.
+Three persons journey together; as a result their number Sun (decreases) by one.
+One person journeys; contrarily this results in obtaining one's friends.

 Confucius’s remarks in the commentary on the text tagging (Xi Ci Zhuan): Heaven and earth interact with each other, by which the whole of creation comes into being; the male and the female mate so that all life is given birth, which signifies that they share the same goal.
 The masculine and the feminine of hexagram Tai (11) begin to associate, which engenders life and its continuance.

 Commentary on the image: One person journeys; three will become doubtful.